KazKozDev/deepchain-refinement/README.md

 The tool helps engineers visualize how each refinement enhances the quality and depth of LLM outputs.

 DeepChain uses a structured, three-stage refinement pipeline to enhance LLM responses.
-It begins with Basic Analysis, which performs initial prompt processing and baseline generation.
-The second stage, Detailed Refinement, adds context-aware improvements, intent analysis, and fact verification.
-Finally, Comprehensive Synthesis integrates and cross-validates information from previous stages into a consistent, in-depth result.
+It begins with basic analysis, which performs initial prompt processing and baseline generation.
+The second stage, detailed refinement, adds context-aware improvements, intent analysis, and fact verification.
+Finally, comprehensive synthesis integrates and cross-validates information from previous stages into a consistent, in-depth result.

 The system combines chain-of-thought reasoning, multi-stage cue refinement, and progressive enhancement, where each stage builds on the last.
 It also includes hallucination reduction and automated synthesis to ensure clarity, depth, and accuracy.